LANGUAGE ACCESS AT NCSC

 Funding for the Legal Corporation Services (LSC) has plummeted since its founding.
 This has worsened the “justice gap” for poorer populations across the country.

-CCJ and COSCA Government Affairs Committee published an information-rich “white paper” to assist CCJ and COSCA leaders in making effective entreaties to members of Congress during the highly accelerated FY 2013 funding cycle.
-The white paper has continually been useful in helping stave off efforts to defund the LSC.
+CCJ and COSCA Government Affairs Committee published an information-rich “white paper” to assist CCJ and COSCA leaders in making effective entreaties to members of Congress to help stave off efforts to defund the LSC during funding cycles.